xbill9/testapp/README.md

 ### Usage

-To generate a Fibonacci sequence, run the `testapp.py` script with the desired number of elements:
+To generate a Lucas sequence, run the `testapp.py` script with the desired number of elements:

 ```bash
 python testapp.py <count>
 ```

-For example, to generate the first 10 numbers in the Fibonacci sequence:
+For example, to generate the first 10 numbers in the Lucas sequence:

 ```bash
 python testapp.py 10